 Understanding Raw Peanuts

 Both green peanuts, and dried peanuts are delicious when properly boiled.

-Raw peanuts can be boiled in a pot, a pressure cooker, or a slow cooker.
-Green peanuts will require at least 1 hour of boiling, up to 4 hours.
-Raw dried peanuts require more boiling time, about 24 hours in a slow cooker, or an open pot.
-A pressure cooker will soften the dried peanuts much quicker.
-About 50 minutes in a pressure cooker is equivalent to many hours of open pot boiling.
+Green peanuts need at least 1 hour of boiling up to 4 hours.
+Raw, dried peanuts require more boiling, up to 24 hours in a slow cooker, or an open pot.
+A pressure cooker boils dried peanuts much faster, especially at high altitude.

-Add more plain water as needed, to replace that which has boiled away.
-Do not let the pot dry out, or the peanuts will burn, and may create a fire hazard.
+Add more plain water as needed to replace that which has boiled away.
+Do not let the pot dry out or the peanuts will burn, and may create a fire hazard.
 Never leave a simmering pot unattended.
-If you must walk away, turn off the burner and they will simmer and soak until you return.
+If you must walk away, turn off the burner, and they will simmer, and soak until you return.

 If you did not initially salt the water, add your measured salt to the pot after the peanuts are almost as soft as you intend.
 Turn the heat back to a simmer.
 Let the peanuts simmer in the brine until they soften to your desired texture, and taste.
 Some people like their boiled peanuts with a little snap, some like them rather soft.
 It's up to your taste.

 After they soften to your liking turn off the burner, and let the peanuts soak in the cooling brine for an hour, or more.
 Soaking as they cool allows the flavor of the brine to saturate the peanuts.
 It's fine to let them soak in the brine for many hours because you've controlled the concentration of the salt in the water.
 You can soak the peanuts in the brine in the refrigerator, overnight.
 This will maximize the juicy flavor inside the peanuts.